Armenia country brief

 Australia recognised Armenia on 26 December 1991 and established diplomatic relations on 15 January 1992.
 Australia's Ambassador to Moscow is accredited to Yerevan.
 There is no Armenian Government representation in Australia.

-Migrants of Armenian ancestry have come to Australia from a number of countries other than Armenia itself, such as Egypt, Lebanon, Syria, Jordan, Israel, Turkey and India.
+Migrants of Armenian ancestry have come to Australia from a number of countries other than Armenia itself, including Egypt, Lebanon, Syria, Jordan, Israel, Turkey and India.
 Migration to Australia began in the second half of the nineteenth century.
-The peak period of migration occurred a century later in the 1960s, with numbers growing steadily.
-Today, the community includes people born in 43 different countries.
+The peak period of migration occurred a century later in the 1960s.
+Today, the Armenian community in Australia includes people born in 43 different countries.
 The 2011 census recorded 16,723 people in Australia who claim Armenian ancestry.

 High Level Visits

 Armenian Foreign Minister His Excellency Mr Edward Nalbandian visited Australia in August 2012 and the Prime Minister's Special Envoy to Eastern Europe, the Balkans and the Caucasus Dr Russell Trood visited Armenia in June 2012.
-The then Minister for Human Services, the Hon Mr Joe Hockey MP, visited Armenia in November 2005, and the Hon Joel Fitzgibbon MP visited in 2006.
-The then Australian Minister for Immigration and Multicultural and Indigenous Affairs, the Hon Philip Ruddock MP, visited Armenia in September 2003.
+The Hon Mr Joe Hockey MP, visited Armenia in November 2005 as Minister for Human Services, and the Hon Joel Fitzgibbon MP visited in 2006.
+The Australian Minister for Immigration and Multicultural and Indigenous Affairs, the Hon Philip Ruddock MP, visited Armenia in September 2003.
 In October 2005, former Armenian Foreign Minister His Excellency Mr Vartan Oskanian visited Australia.

 Bilateral economic and trade relationship

-Two-way trade between Australia and Armenia has so far remained at very modest levels due to Armenia's small size and geographic distance from Australia.
-In 2012 total merchandise trade was worth approximately A$2.4 million.
-Australian exports were worth A$2.2 million, with civil engineering equipment and parts, butter, and measuring and analysing instruments the largest items.
-Imports from Armenia were valued at A$196,000 and consisted mainly of footwear and lime, cement and construction materials.
+Two-way trade between Australia and Armenia is modest, but increasing.
+In 2013 total merchandise trade was worth approximately A$6 million.
+Australian exports were worth A$5.4 million, predominantly specialised machinery and parts, and also telecom equipment and parts.
+Imports from Armenia were valued at A$561,000 and consisted mainly of clothing and footwear.